 The turtle walks at Sebastian Inlet State Park are a memorable experience that allow our guests to learn about, observe and hopefully see the nesting and egg-laying process of a loggerhead sea turtle.

-Walks are conducted on Monday, Tuesday, Friday, Saturday and Sunday nights between June 1 and July 31 each year.
+This year, walks are conducted on Tuesday, Wednesday, Thursday and Friday nights between July 1 and July 31.